 - 2 pounds turkey livers (do not substitute with chicken liver)

 - 8 ounces (2 stalks) broccoli

 - 12 ounces (2 small clamshell packages) blueberries or mixed berries (blueberries, raspberries, blackberries and cranberries)

 If you have a grinder, grind the necks, heart and liver.
 If you don’t have a grinder, that’s okay … most dogs are able to easily consume necks.
 If you don’t grind them, simply set the necks aside and chop the liver and heart into small cubes.

 Puree the kale, broccoli and berries in a food processor.

-Mix the ground turkey, liver, heart and veggie/berry mix together.
+Mix the ground chicken, liver, heart and veggie/berry mix together.
 Also include the necks if they were ground.
 Add the eggs and mix thoroughly.

 Place the mixture into smaller containers and place them in your freezer, along with the turkey or chicken necks if left whole.
 It’s best to freeze your food in 1-3 day portions.

 It isn’t important for your dog to get both the necks and the meat mixture together.
 If you don’t grind the necks into the meat mixture, feed just the necks for one meal and the meat mix for the second meal.

 If you use poultry that isn’t raised on pasture, this recipe will have an omega-6/omega-3 ratio of 6:1.
 This is a bit rich in Linoleic Acid, a fatty acid that can cause chronic inflammation if not properly balanced with anti-inflammatory fatty acids including GLA and EPA.